 Nutrition Services: this service provides both home delivered and congregate meal services.
 The County operates 4 meal sites and has placed them strategically in LMI areas and conveniently located on transit lines to allow ease of access.
-In the previous year Collier County moved one of its locations into a low income senior rental housing complex to increase access to healthy nutrition for low-income seniors.
+In PY 23 Collier County will be moving one of its locations into a low income senior rental housing complex to increase access to healthy nutrition for low-income seniors.